zhutao100/qwen-code/docs/tos-privacy.md

 ### 2. What are Usage Statistics and what does the opt-out control?

-The **Usage Statistics** setting is the single control for all optional data collection in the Gemini CLI.
+The **Usage Statistics** setting is the single control for all optional data collection when using the Google-backed flows.

 The data it collects depends on your account and authentication type: